nofusscomputing/centurion_erp_migrated/docs/projects/django-template/config_management/index.md

 !!! tip
     If you add a dictionary key to the group config and it be an invalid Ansible variable, the key will be automagically changed so that it is valid.
 A `space`, `.` or `-` will be set as an underscore `_` and capitol letters will be reset to be lower case.

+## Software

+Just like [devices](../itam/device.md#software) you can apply a software action to a config group.
+Software actions are recursive with the child-group obtaining the software actions of all parent groups.
+If a software action assigned to a group is also assigned to a device, the devices software configuration that is the same will take precedence to the extant of the difference.